junxit/us-congress-bills-117/metadata.md

 - 2021-06-17 — Introduced in Senate
 - 2021-06-17 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2021-07-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2022-02-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with amendments.
+With written report No. 117-81.
+- 2022-02-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters with amendments.
+With written report No. 117-81.
+- 2022-02-17 — Ordered placed on Senate Legislative Calendar under General Orders.
+Calendar No. 277.